 What is Ventriculoperitoneal (VP) Shunt?

-A medical equipment called ventriculoperitoneal shunt is used by surgeons to treat a brain disease known as hydrocephalus.
+Medical equipment called a ventriculoperitoneal shunt is used by surgeons to treat a brain disease known as hydrocephalus.
 This disease is caused by the collection of the brain’s ventricles of excess cerebrospinal fluid (CSF).
 CSF prevents the brain against damage to the skull.
 The fluid functions as a nutrient distribution mechanism that the body requires and also removes waste.
 CSF flows into the brain base via such ventricles, which bathes both the brain and the spinal cord before being reabsorbed into the blood.
 The accumulation of fluid can cause damaging pressure to the brain tissue when this ordinary flow is disturbed.
 It could harm the brain.
-Surgically, the doctors position VP shunts within the ventricles of the brain to prevent fluid from the brain and to restore regular CSF flow and absorption.
+Surgically, the doctor positions VP shunts within the ventricles of the brain to prevent fluid from the brain and to restore regular CSF flow and absorption.

 What are the symptoms leading to doctor’s recommending – Ventriculoperitoneal (VP) Shunt?